ffmmulder/sarek_documentation/README.md

  * species<br>vep<br>
  * vep_cache_version<br>vep

-### NOTES
+### Notes

 Sometimes Control-FREEC can give issues due to an incompatible chr_len file, resulting in empty output.
-The fix is to adjust chr_length file (<genome>.len) to incl 'chr' in chr names, needed for controlfreec to work.
+The fix is to adjust chr_length file, \<genome\>.len, to incl 'chr' in chr names, needed for controlfreec to work.
 Otherwise all reads are ignored.

 ```
 #head -24 used to only include all chr up to and incl Y, adjust as desired